amygdala/tensorflow-workshop/INSTALL.md

 $ docker exec -it <container_id> bash
 ```

+### Running the Docker container on a VM

+It is easy to set up a Google Compute Engine (GCE) VM in which to run the Docker container.

+- Connect to your project's [Cloud Shell](https://cloud.google.com/shell/).
+- From the Cloud Shell, create a container-optimized image as described [here](https://cloud.google.com/container-optimized-os/docs/how-to/create-configure-instance).
+- SSH to that image.
+You can do this from the Cloud Console by visiting the Compute Engine panel, and clicking on the 'SSH' pulldown to the right of your instance.

+Then, once you've ssh'd to the VM, follow the instructions above to download and run the Docker container there.
+Note: **Docker is already installed** on the 'container-optimized' VMs.

 ## Virtual environment-based installation

 (These steps are not necessary if you have already completed the instructions for running the Docker image.)

 We highly recommend that you use a virtual environment for your TensorFlow installation rather than a direct install onto your machine.
-The instructions below walk you thorough a `conda` install, but a `virtualenv` environment will work as well.
+The instructions below walk you through a `conda` install, but a `virtualenv` environment will work as well.

 Note: The 'preprocessing' stage in the [Cloud ML transfer learning](workshop_sections/transfer_learning/cloudml)
 example requires installation of the Cloud ML SDK, which requires Python 2.7.
 Otherwise, Python 3 should likely work.